 How Galantamine Works On your Brain

-Galantamine is known as an anticholinergic agent or a cholinesterase inhibitor.
+Galantamine is known as a cholinergic agent or a cholinesterase inhibitor.
 In the brain, the compound blocks the action of acetylcholinesterase, an enzyme that breaks down the neurotransmitter acetylcholine.

 The drug is mostly metabolized in the liver.
 The effects are not cumulative, and only temporarily increases acetylcholine levels in the brain.